 - Add sugar and water to a medium saucepan.
 Bring the mixture to a simmer over medium heat, stirring occasionally.
 Allow it to simmer until the sugar is completely dissolved, about 5 minutes.
 Do not use high heat – or boil the mixture – as you risk scorching the sugar.

 - Remove the mixture from the heat, and allow it to cool for 10 minutes.
 Then stir in the lilikoi juice.

 - Cover with plastic wrap and refrigerate until completely chilled, at least 4 hours – or even better, overnight.

 - Place the container you plan on storing the finished sorbet in, into the freezer.
 This way, it is ice-cold when you add the finished sorbet to the container and won't melt the sorbet.

-- After the mixture has completely chilled, pour the mixture into an ice cream maker and follow the manufacturer’s instructions.
+- After the mixture has completely chilled, pour the mixture into an ice cream maker and follow the manufacturer's instructions.
 As a guide, I run my ice cream maker for 20-25 minutes.
-The sorbet should be thick, but not watery.
+The sorbet should be thick and fluffy but not watery.

-- Add the sorbet to the chilled container, and freeze for two hours before serving to allow the sorbet to firm up.
+- Add the sorbet to the chilled container, and freeze for one to two hours before serving to allow the sorbet to firm up.